spences10/last.scottspence.com/content/posts/2016/12/05/job-hunting/index.md

 #### What the recruiter says:

-> `“hi Scott, just seen your profile and think you will be a really good match for a role I’m recruiting for”`
+> hi Scott, just seen your profile and think you will be a really good match for a role I’m recruiting for

 #### What it actually means:

-> `“you have come up in my keyword search and I'm blindly calling you, I haven’t really read your profile”`
+> you have come up in my keyword search and I'm blindly calling you, I haven’t really read your profile

 This was incredibly frustrating experience for me, yes I could have done things better and like I said this was basically a rant, this is